-The critical properties of the model are dominated by long-range effects, hence, a continuum approximation will suffice.
-The continuum limit of the eight-vertex model is a theory of massive Dirac Fermions $(\psi_1, \psi_2)$~\cite{1989-Itoyama.Thacker-NPB} which possesses an infinite sequence of conserved charges.
+Long-range effects dominate the critical properties of this model; hence, a continuum approximation will suffice for our purpose.
+The eight-vertex model's continuum limit is a theory of massive Dirac Fermions $(\Psi_1, \Psi_2)$~\cite{1989-Itoyama.Thacker-NPB} {

+} The above action possesses an infinite sequence of conserved densities.
 Physically, this implies that besides the total angular momentum, the entire momentum distribution is conserved~\cite{1989-Itoyama.Thacker-NPB}.
-Interestingly, it turns out that all of these operators can also be written as integrals of local densities in coordinate space,
+We can rewrite these operators as integrals of local densities in coordinate space: